Issue(s): Thor #134, Thor #135

 Whoops!
 Guess that experiment didn't go too well, eh Evolutionary?

-The Man-Beast is practically unstoppable, except when Thor gets really mad.
+The Man-Beast (actually the "Super-Beast", per the title of issue #135, but he's eventually called the Man-Beast) is practically unstoppable, except when Thor gets really mad.

 We find out that the High Evolutionary is an ordinary man underneath his helmet, which i guess is a little disappointing.